Wedges are without a doubt the most versatile clubs in a player’s bag.

 According to Cleveland Golf – eighty percent of golfers should use cavity back wedges.
-The cavity-back design allows manufacturers to push weight to the periphery of the head which makes the club more forgiving and provides better launch, even on mishits.
+The cavity-back design allows manufacturers to push the weight to the periphery of the head which makes the club more forgiving and provides better launch, even on mishits.

 Blades are forged from blocks of carbon steel.
 They’re then shaped by machine, or by hand, and plated with chrome.
-Blades are also known as “muscle-backs” because they have a solid back of the club head, as opposed to a hollowed cavity back.
+Blades are also known as “muscle-backs” because they have a solid back of the clubhead, as opposed to a hollowed cavity back.

 How Many Wedges Should a Beginner or High Handicapper Carry?

 There is a 14 club limit and you should carry whatever helps your game.

 You probably already have a pitching wedge that came with the set.
 If you don’t have a gap wedge, try to get one in the same model as the clubs you’re now playing.
 This will give you consistency and fill the distance “gap” that this wedge was designed for.